dynamoose/dynamoose/docs/api/Query.md

 ## Model.query([filter])

 This is the basic entry point to construct a query request.
-It requires to set at least the hashKey of the item(s).
+When running a query you must specify at least the hashKey of the document(s).
+This can either be the hashKey of the table, or the hashKey of an index.
 The filter property is optional and can either be an object or a string representing the key you which to first filter on.
 In the event you don't pass in any parameters and don't call any other methods on the query object it will query with no filters or options.

 ```js
 Cat.query("breed").contains("Terrier").exec() // will query all items where the hashKey `breed` contains `Terrier`